TobyLynas/CV/README.md

    ## Skills
 - Ability to work in a team as well as independently.
-- Peer programming to overcome problems with efficency.
+- Peer programming to overcome problems with efficiency.
 - An in depth knowledge of computers and their systems including hardware operations.
 - Self-motivated.
 - Problem solving.